 3:30 PM – 6:00 PM (M-Th) and 3:00 PM – 4:30 PM (F)

-Our Early Childhood Program (EC) is accredited by the National Association for the Education of Young Children (NAEYC) and AdvancED which requires we follow a standard of maintaining an ideal student-teacher ratio.
+Our Early Childhood Program (EC) is licensed by DSS which requires we follow a standard of maintaining a maximum student-teacher ratio.

 Our 1st through 8th grade classes average 8 to 10 students per grade.